What is a fetal Doppler?

 Ultrasound gel: What is it, and why do we need it?

 Ultrasound gel is a conductive medium that creates a bond between the skin and the ultrasound transducer.
 The gel is composed of water and propylene glycol and is formulated to reduce overall static.
 Many people notice that the gel tends to be thick and sticky, however, it needs to have a sticky texture so that it does not drip off of your skin.The ultrasound gel is needed in order to create a barrier between the fetal Doppler probe and the expected mother’s stomach.
 The Doppler works by using high frequency sound waves into the body (Doppler waves) to detect audio sound, i.e. fetal heartbeat.
-The gel is sold separately and can be purchased on our website.
-Click Here To Order
+We also recommend using Aloe Vera gel if you cannot purchase conductivity gel and this will work just as well.

 What if I can't find the baby's heartbeat?